QTraceHelp/Help/events.md

 QTrace supports the following Events:

 **Commissioning**
-Commission Event Data describe the creation of objects (commissioning of a new object EPC), such as a new trade item lot from a harvest event, or a new pallet Serial Shipping Container Code (SSCC).
+An activity that involves the creation of objects (commissioning of a new object EPC), such as a new trade item lot from a harvest event or a new pallet Serial Shipping Container Code (SSCC).

 **Decommissioning**
-Decommission Event Data describe the deletion of trade items (removal of an object EPC).
+Permanently removing objects or products from the system (removal of an object EPC).

 **Receiving**
-Observation Event Data describe trade item observations, such as a product scan at a retailer.
+Objects or products that are received at a location and added to the receiver's inventory.

 **Manufacturing**
-Transformation Event Data describe an irreversible combination of input objects into output objects, such as the creation of chicken breasts from live chicken.
+A combination of input objects (products or ingredients) that are transformed into output objects (products).

 **Aggregating**
-Aggregation Event Data describe a reversible aggregation of input objects into output objects, such as boxes of produce into pallets of produce.
-Outbound shipping from a supplier to a retailer distribution center is mandated to be an aggregation event.
+Objects that are placed into output objects or containers such as boxes of products into pallets of product.

 **Disaggregating**
-Disaggregation Event Data describe a disaggregation of objects from a reversible aggregation, such as pallets of produce into boxes of produce.
+Removing products (individuals, cases, pallets) from a larger container usually following a Receiving event.

 **Shipping**
-Disaggregation Event Data describe a disaggregation of objects from a reversible aggregation, such as pallets of produce into boxes of produce.
+Picking goods and packing into containers or onto pallets and transporting.

 **Transporting**
-Disaggregation Event Data describe a disaggregation of objects from a reversible aggregation, such as pallets of produce into boxes of produce.
+Transporting products or objects from one location to another location.

 Any Events that are not used within an Organization can be disabled by an Administrator to provide a more streamlined experience for Users.
 If business processes happen to change, these Events can be reenabled at any time.